nehalem-make/galileo-resurrection/README.md

 * Gen1 has been tested by me, Gen2 may work.
 * Haven't tested GPIO stuff.
 * Some packages are affected by the "Segfault" but for Quark.
 Seems to affect networking applications the worst, nginx and git for example.

+## Instructions

+First download one of the built images from https://github.com/dmarkey/galileo-resurrection/releases/tag/Resurrection-2021-April

+Uncompress the chosed image, find a Micro SD card that is 8GB+ and use dd to write the image to the SD card.
+Insert into your Galileo and power on.
+Check your router for the assigned IP address "galileo" is the configured hostname and SSH as `galileo/galileo`. `su -` to root using password `root`